OpenSourceShift/OpenARMS-Frontend/README.txt

-OpenARS is a complete Audience Response System consisting of the following components.
+OpenARMS is a complete Audience Response Management System consisting of the following components.

- - Data daemon feeding the clients with the data via a REST protocol
+ - RESTful API service feeding the clients with the data
- - Web client
+ - Web interface (HTML5,CSS,JavaScript)
  - Android client

 Everything is GPL'ed, but alas, the files need to be tagged with appropriate headers.

+To use the service:

+www.openarms.dk